 Should you make a physical or digital mood board?

-The decision to make a physical or digital mood board depends on your personal preference and the purpose of the mood board.
+The decision to make a physical or digital mood board depends on your personal preference and the purpose of your project.

 A physical mood board involves gathering and arranging physical materials such as magazine clippings, fabric swatches, and photographs onto a board.
 It can be a tactile and creative process that allows you to physically interact with the materials and get a better sense of the textures and colors.
 It can also be a great way to display your ideas in a physical space, making it easy to reference and adjust as needed.